Bildad-Ouma/alx-pre_course/0*01-git/README.md

+my first readme
-learning SE with ALXis so sweat
+Learning SE with ALX is sweat